-Michael Boal is in his second season as the associate head coach for the University of Iowa field hockey program and his eighth overall with the program.
+Michael Boal is in his third season as the associate head coach for the University of Iowa field hockey program and his 10th overall with the program.

 The Hawkeyes started the season with 16 consecutive victories, the second-longest winning streak in school history.
 The program won five consecutive games against top-seven ranked foes from Sept.
 19-Oct.
 3 and went 10-3 against ranked opponents during the year.